 The STI is a variable cash payment with the maximum payment based on a percentage of the Executive KMP's total fixed remuneration.
-This percentage is currently 25% for the CEO and 10% for other Executive KMP.
-The Company awards STI payments on evidence that the Executive KMP has achieved stretching work plan objectives and dealt with unexpected challenges in a way that contributes to both short-term performance and long term prospects of the Company.
+This percentage for FY14 and FY15 was 25% for the CEO and 10% for other Executive KMP.
+The Company awards STI payments on evidence that the Executive KMP have achieved stretching work plan objectives and dealt with unexpected challenges in a way that contributes to both short-term performance and long term prospects of the Company.
 The Board retains discretion to vary STI payments outside of the set formula to recognise overall company performance, changes in the Company's circumstances during the year and exceptional contributions by particular Executive KMP.